cloudflare/cloudflare-docs/content/workers/tutorials/store-data-with-fauna/index.md

 {{<Aside type="note" header="Fauna Account">}}

-If you do not have a Fauna account, you can [sign up][fauna-signup] and deploy this template using the free tier.
+If you do not have a Fauna account, you can [sign up](https://dashboard.fauna.com/signup?utm_source=Cloudflare&utm_medium=referral&utm_campaign=Q4_CF_2021) and deploy this template using the free tier.

 {{</Aside>}}